hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 The AU PS identifies a number of [terminologies](terminology.html) as *Must Support* for AU PS consumers and producers.
 Primary terminologies used in this specification include [SNOMED CT Australian Edition (SNOMED CT-AU)](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition) for clinical concepts (e.g. allergies, problems, procedures, medicines), LOINC for observation codes (e.g. pathology results and vital signs), UCUM for units of measure,  ISO 3166 for countries, PBS Item codes for medicines, Australian Immunisation Register codes for vaccines, and FHIR defined CodeSystems.

-Within the [AU PS](the-aups.html) context (i.e. the AU healthcare context), the AU localised value sets, developed and published by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au) (NCTS) and the HL7 AU FHIR Working Group are preferenced over IPS value sets to support the consumer on their healthcare journey in the AU healthcare context.
+Within [the AU PS](the-aups.html) context (i.e. the Australian healthcare context), the Australian localised value sets, developed and published by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au) (NCTS) and the HL7 AU FHIR Working Group are preferred over IPS value sets to support the consumer on their healthcare journey in the AU healthcare context.

 In an IPS context, IPS proposes that to support interoperability of IPS content between organisations that use different SNOMED CT value set content, a "common proximal ancestor" strategy is used.
 See IPS [Structuring Terminology Choices](https://build.fhir.org/ig/HL7/fhir-ips/General-Principles.html#structuring-terminology-choices) for more information.